hekcha/A-Tribute-Page-Sundar-Pichai/README.md

 ##Make sure you are connected to Internet.

-Admiring th CEO and Made in love with Github
+Admiring th CEO and Made in love with Github❤.